Calcutta High Court

 Calcutta High Court is the oldest High Court in India.
-It is located at Esplanade Row West, Calcutta (Kolkata), West Bengal.
+It is located at Justice Radhabinod Pal Sarani, formerly Esplanade Row West, Kolkata (also scribed as Calcutta), West Bengal.
 It has jurisdiction over the state of West Bengal and the Union Territory of the Andaman and Nicobar Islands.
-The High Court building's design is somewhat based on the Lakenhal (Cloth Hall) in Ypres in Flanders, Belgium.
+The Gothic Revival building was completed in 1872, and designed by Walter Long Bozzi Granville.

 Currently, the court has a sanctioned judge strength of 72.